Introduction

 Personal Note & Tips:

 Modeling all items and actions to perform takes a while.
-Making a Lince instance, understanding the possibilities is to me a long term effort, ever increasing the value you get from computers.
+Making a Lince DNA, understanding the possibilities is to me a long term effort, ever increasing the value you get from computers.
 The possibilites are vast, limited by one's domain of computers and imagination, when combined, wizardry skills arise.

 From a usage standpoint, I recommend having several views, one for each table and a personal view for tasks, mine is: